sebastian-mora/awsssome_phish/README.md

 This method was originally posted in a [blog](https://blog.christophetd.fr/phishing-for-aws-credentials-via-aws-sso-device-code-authentication) by Christophe Tafani-Dereeper.

-When a user visits / of the URL a lambda function starts a sso-oicd authentication.
-Here a device authentication URL is generated and the victim is automatically redirected to.
-The sso-oicd tokens will be stored in a DynamoDb table.
+When a user visits / of the URL a lambda function starts a sso-oicd authentication, a device authentication URL is generated and the victim is automatically redirected.
 To bypass the 6 min login URL expire, URLs are generated "Just In Time" when the user visits the attacker URL.

 Once redirected there will be an AWS SSO prompt asking the user to accept.
-If the user accepts then the ssso-oicd tokens become valid and can be used to generate a session token to authenticate to the environment.
-Once a token is active it is saved in the DB.
+If the user accepts then the ssso-oicd tokens become valid a session token is generated and stored in the DynamoDb table.

 ## Demo